Kim Hawthorne named CEO of Scenic Bluffs Community Health Centers

 Hawthorne resides in Westby with her husband Jim.
 They have two grown daughters – Claire who lives in Sun Prairie and Allison (Ryan) of Mt Horeb.

-Scenic Bluffs is a non-profit, community-based healthcare provider, providing primary care and healthcare access services for patients in the region.
-The Health Center, which first opened its doors in April 1994, is part of a network of nearly 1,400 Community Health Centers nationwide.
-Community Health Centers — also known as Federally Qualified Health Centers (FQHCs) -- provide care to individuals regardless of insurance status or income, offer sliding-fee scale programs to reduce healthcare costs and barriers and are overseen by a board of directors that must consist of 60% consumers.
+Scenic Bluffs is a nonprofit, community-based health care center, providing primary care and health care access services for patients in the region.
+The center, which first opened its doors in April 1994, is part of a network of nearly 1,400 Community Health Centers nationwide.
+Community Health Centers — also known as Federally Qualified Health Centers (FQHCs) -- provide care to individuals regardless of insurance status or income, offer sliding-fee scale programs to reduce costs and barriers and are overseen by a board of directors that must consist of 60% consumers.

 For more information on services provided by Scenic Bluffs, visit scenicbluffs.org or call 608-654-5100.